Contact Us for a Free Consultation (213) 542-0979

 Filing a False Police Report – Penal Code 148.5

-The answer to the original question as to whether or not someone can use criminal threats to gain an advantage in a civil case is, they're not allowed to do it.
+The answer to the original question as to whether or not someone can use criminal threats to gain an advantage in a civil case is that they're not allowed to do it.
 It's illegal to do it.
-You could be charged with filing a false police report, under California Penal Code 148.5.
+You could be charged with filing a false police report under California Penal Code 148.5.

 But do people do it?
-Absolutely, yes they do.
-And fortunately, this is one of the defenses for these criminal threat cases, is that the person's doing it, they're motivated, by trying to gain an advantage monetarily in a civil case, in a divorce, whatever the circumstances may be.
+Absolutely, yes, they do.
+Fortunately, this is one of the defenses for these criminal threat cases is that the person doing it they're motivated by trying to gain an advantage monetarily in a civil case, in a divorce, whatever the circumstances may be.

-So, what you need to do if you or a loved on is charged with criminal threats is get a criminal defense lawyer who has handled these cases before and if this defense of, yes they're trying to get me because there's a civil dispute between us, is available.
+So, what you need to do if you or a loved one is charged with criminal threats is get a criminal defense lawyer who has handled these cases before.
+Having a professional by your side can provide reassurance and guidance, especially when this defense of, yes, they're trying to get me because there's a civil dispute between us, is available.

 About the Author